 Thanks to Nell, Dean, Kevin, Mary and Claire for a fabulous morning and agreeing to be photographed for our blog.

-A special thank you to Renato for being a wonderful guide & Bluedragon tours for offering us a complimentary tour in exchange for this review.
+A special thank you to Renato for being a wonderful guide & Bluedragon tours for hosting us.
 Our review is honest, fair and a true reflection of our experience.

 If you are interested in the different types of posts we write TAKE A LOOK AROUND our site.